 In these sessions, our subject teacher experts will give you a good understanding of what it means to teach your subject.
 You will study the school curriculum, and understand how other expert teachers have taught it successfully.
 You will also learn how to plan sequences of learning that address the needs of your pupils so that you can develop your practice and have a positive impact on their learning.

-Whilst you continue to benefit from one day a week of University tuition, you will also start your first school placement, which will last ten weeks.
-This will give you the chance to put into practice what you’ve learnt so far in a collaborative working environment.
+Whilst you continue to benefit from one day a week of University tuition, you will also start your first school placement, which will last until the end of Stage A. Our School Partnerships team will source your placements for you, taking into account your passions, preferences and personal circumstances.
+You’ll be allocated a subject tutor, who will work with you to ensure you’re prepared and ready to go into school.
+This will give you the chance to put into practice what you’ve learned so far in a collaborative working environment.
 You’ll work closely with your subject mentor based in your school.
 Every Friday you will return to University to benefit from the support and expertise of your subject tutor, and your subject peer group.

 Stage B – Developing your knowledge and preparing for your new career (January to June)

 In January, you’ll start a second placement in a different school.
-This will give you the chance to deepen your knowledge of how students learn, and extend your practice in supporting that learning, in a new context.
-This long placement from January until June gives you the chance to develop your practice in a school, and with pupils that you will get to know really well.
+This will give you the chance to deepen your knowledge of how students learn and extend your practice in supporting that learning, in a new context.
+In this placement, you will continue to be supported by your University subject tutor, your school mentor and a link tutor who liaises frequently between school and University.
+This placement from January until June gives you the chance to develop your practice in a school, and with pupils that you will get to know really well.
 This gives you a very good opportunity to make a positive impact on progress in that school.